 Being a “Dad” is one of life’s greatest honors.
 The call of a child, “Daddy’s home,” is one of the sweetest and most beautiful calls I’ve heard!
 The role of “Daddy” comes with the most profound joy and the indescribable feeling of pure love.
 But it also comes with the sacred responsibilities of protecting our children, teaching them correct principles and helping them to become valuable contributing members of society.
 These are noble responsibilities that should not be taken lightly.
 I know at times being a Dad can be a challenge for most of us; and, to be certain, it has been a difficult road for me.
 I wish I could say I’ve always been a good Dad.
 I know I’ve been okay; I wanted to be better.
 But frankly, I’ve had one major setback and several personal struggles during my years as an enterprising young Dad.
 Regardless, over time I’ve come to a knowledge of some fundamental conclusions, and I’d like to share them.
-So, I write this, not because I’m an expert, but because I’ve learned some lessons over many years of being a Dad (49 years).
+So, I write this, not because I’m an expert, but because I’ve learned some lessons over many years of being a Dad (now more than half a century).

 Being a parent is a sacred and spiritual responsibility.
-These little ones are literally children of God, our Heavenly Father.
+These little ones are literally spiritually begotten children of God, our Heavenly Father.
 He loves them more than we know!
 And in His great plan, He wants them protected, taught divine truths and principles, and prepared spiritually to return to Him!
 As parents, we need to understand that relationship; and, God expects us to understand it, too.
 If we are alert to the promptings of the Holy Spirit, there are many times when we look at our little ones, and we can see the spark of divinity.
 And at those times, we know of its truth!

 Having children is not necessarily the same as being a parent.
 Parenting is a lifelong commitment of love, caring, nurturing, education and example.
 To prepare for the many responsibilities, you and I need to be our best, and we need to be spiritually prepared.
 To do that, we need to: